joemans3/SMS_BP/README.md

-# This is a short doc for the Track Simualtions along with cluster simulations.
+# This is a short doc for the Track Simulations along with cluster simulations.
 -----------------------------------------

 - Author: Baljyot Singh Parmar